The manager-employee relationship is central to all things work. And as in any relationship, communication is essential.

 Regular one-on-one meetings give managers and direct reports the chance to share feedback, address challenges, and follow up on OKRs.
 But they’re not just for business talk — they’re also the perfect opportunity to touch base on career aspirations, check in on well-being, and build trust for better working relationships.

 The key to a great one-on-one conversation is striking the right balance between work and relationship-building — to give everyone enough feedback (including managers) to perform at their best.

 We asked business leaders to share their favorite weekly one-on-one questions.
 Here’s what they told us.

 Manager One-on-One Questions

 “It’s critical for managers to ask the right questions and stick to the agenda.
-Otherwise, the conversation can go off track, and the meeting’s effectiveness will likely go to waste,” said Jagoda Wieczorek, HR Manager at ResumeLab.
+Otherwise, the conversation can go off track, and the meeting’s effectiveness will likely go to waste,” said Jagoda Wieczorek, head of talent at bValueFund.
 “To counterbalance it, you need to prep your one-on-one questions to help you kickstart the conversation, steer the discussion, and ultimately provide you with enough information to gauge the employee’s emotional, mental, and professional state.”

 - How are you feeling?

-- What were your work and non-work highlights last week?
+- What were your work and non-work highlights over the past week?

-- Do you feel like you’re able to disconnect after work?
-Why or why not?
+- Do you feel like you have a good work/life balance, and are able to disconnect after work?

 Collaboration and Teamwork